ottofabian/RL-Project/a3c/README.md

 We also combined this with [General Advantage Estimation](https://arxiv.org/abs/1506.02438) as it has shown improved performance for policy gradient methods.

 Our code structure is defined the following:
-- [Models](models): Neural Network models for actor and critic.
+- [models](models): Neural Network models for actor and critic.
-- [Optimizers](optimizers): Optimizers with shared statistics for A3C.
+- [optimizers](optimizers): Optimizers with shared statistics for A3C.
 - [util](./util): Helper methods to make main code more readable.